department-of-veterans-affairs/va.gov-team/platform/analytics/google-analytics/tracking-design-system-components.md

 ### Context
 - The design system is the central UX component repository for the VA.
-It can be found at https://design.va.gov/components/
+It can be found at https://design.va.gov/components/.
 - In an effort to standardize our GTM tagging according to the design system, the Analytics and Insights team is specifying a data layer to track the common user interaction associated with each component.
-- This data layer spec should be used unless an otherwise provided spec is given from the Analytics and Insights team
+- This data layer spec should be used unless an otherwise provided spec is given from the Analytics and Insights team.
-- Not every design system component will have tracking, as some are dedicated to styling rather than user interaction with no tracking pieces
+- Not every design system component will have tracking, as some are dedicated to styling rather than user interaction with no tracking pieces.

 ### Goal
-- Our bet is by standardizing the data layer tracking code according to the design system components, this will help cut-down on the amount of time VFS and VSP teams spend in implementing the data layer and fast-track the time to begin collecting data
+- Our bet is that by standardizing the data layer tracking code according to the design system components, this will help cut down on the amount of time VFS and VSP teams spend in implementing the data layer and fast-track the time to begin collecting data.
-- In addition, allow our team to spend more time on dashboarding and insights time, as opposed to tracking
+- In addition, it will allow our team to spend more time on dashboarding and insights, as opposed to the implementation of tracking.

 ### Specification